-In other regions, where there are fewer repeat issuers, structures tend to be more varied and complicated.
-As a result, we use a more comprehensive tool that can accommodate in a single cash flow model many of the specific structural elements and risks that can lead to material differences in the rating analysis.23 Key input parameters, in addition to the magnitude of loan defaults, include the timing of the defaults, and the amount and timing of recoveries on defaulted loans, as described below.
-We also model the following transaction features:
+We typically consider specific structural elements in our analysis.
+Key input parameters, in addition to the magnitude of loan defaults, include the timing of the defaults, and the amount and timing of recoveries on defaulted loans, as described below.
+We typically also model the following transaction features: